tigerpointe/Clues-Adventure/README.md

 Compass directions can be simplified and entered as a single word or letter.
 So, "WALK NORTH" would be equivalent to "NORTH" or "N".

 More complicated commands can be constructed to prompt the player for additional information.
-For example, entering "ACCUSE COLONEL" might then ask the player to identify a specific weapon.
+For example, entering "ACCUSE COLONEL" might then ask the player to identify a specific murder weapon.

 Information tables are used to define the rooms, objects, characters and commands.
 In this script, two dimensional arrays have been implemented.
 However, object-oriented classes could have just as easily been implemented, as well as database tables.
 The important point here is to have your items represented as rows, with each column representing a different attribute of the item.